-Some may have the belief that when a person is converted to the Lord and God Jesus Christ everything is forgiven and all his problems are solved.
+Some people may have the belief that when a person is converted to the Lord and God Jesus Christ, everything is forgiven and all his problems are solved.
 This view seems too common in western churches.
-When a person is converted all his sins are indeed forgiven.
+When a person is converted, all his sins are indeed forgiven.
 But not all the consequences are done away with — not by a long way.
-Sometimes the consequences of one’s sins can carry over into his Christian life.
+Sometimes the consequences of one’s sins can carry over into his or her Christian life.

-This carryover is a lot of times exemplified in people who were involved in the occult, New Age, or any other grievous sin that opened the doors to the enemy to come into his life; once the person has repented and turned to Jesus Christ, the enemy will attack the person, even ruthlessly.
-The enemy doesn’t mind when a person is working for his kingdom but as soon as the person switches side to the Kingdom of Christ that is when the enemy gets riled up.
+This carryover is many times exemplified in people who were involved in the occult, New Age, or any other grievous sin that opened the doors to the enemy to come into his life; once the person has repented and turned to Jesus Christ, the enemy will attack the person, even ruthlessly.
+The enemy doesn’t mind when a person is working for his kingdom but as soon as the person switches sides to the Kingdom of Christ, that is when the enemy gets riled up.
 Why?
 Because now a born-again person has become a potential threat to the kingdom of darkness as the person has become a light of the world (Matt.
 5:14) because of Christ.

-The Bible is clear that through many tribulation Christians enter the Kingdom of God (Acts 14:22).
-One may not suffer to the degree some in the early Church went through but there is no doubt satan today still comes after Christians like a devouring lion.
+The Bible is clear that through many tribulations Christians enter the Kingdom of God (Acts 14:22).
+One may not suffer to the degree some have in the early Church but there is no doubt satan today still comes after Christians like a devouring lion.
 But blessed are those who suffer for Jesus’ namesake (Matthew 5:11).

-The following is an example of a woman who was involved with the occult who faced retaliation of the enemy once she converted, which is not uncommon:
+The following is an example of a woman who was involved with the occult who faced retaliation from the enemy once she converted, which is not uncommon:

 “A young woman wanted to learn how to tell fortunes.
 She was taught by her sister who already practised occultism.
 One day there was a meeting in her church.
 Both the sisters went to the meeting.
 The second sister was converted and became a Christian.
 Immediately after this she herself began to experience scenes of persecution at night.
 Invisible forces beat her until she even bled.
 It was this that brought her to be counselled.”
 (The Devil’s Alphabet, 58)

-The following example is of a Christian who backslid and opened her to demonization and was attacked by the enemy when she repented:
+The following example is of a Christian who backslid and opened herself to demonization and was attacked by the enemy when she repented:

 “I did not grow up in a Christian home, so I really didn’t know anything about salvation till I was thirteen years of age.
 At that time, through the kindness of my aunt and uncle, I went to a Christian ranch in Colora, Maryland.
 Almost the first time I heard the gospel I came under conviction.
 I knew I was a sinner and needed Christ as my Savior.
 I trusted Him and He saved me!